MicrosoftDocs/power-platform/power-platform/admin/wp-connectors.md

 ## Restricting Use of Connectors

 Within each environment using data loss prevention policies you can limit what connectors can be used together in a single application or flow.
-More on this in the section where we cover Data Loss Prevention (DLP) policies in this paper.
+More on this in the section where we cover Data Loss Prevention (DLP) policies.

 ## Connector Authentication Patterns